 In school, if behaviour is unacceptable, there will always be a consequence.
 Staff take individual circumstances, the ages of those involved and any protected characteristics into consideration when deciding the consequences of a pupil's action.
-The following guidelines are not exhaustive but might include:
+Incidents are reviewed on an individual basis.
+The following guidelines are not exhaustive, but might include;